In so many areas of our lives, we focus on the outcome, not the process that we follow to achieve it.

 desired outcome which adds heavily to the weight of expectation.

-We need to learn how to practice non-attachment by consciously setting aside our preferred outcome or goal - or indeed any outcome or goal - and just focusing on the processes involved in the task in hand.
+You need to learn how to practice non-attachment by consciously setting aside your preferred outcome or goal - or indeed any outcome or goal - and just focusing on the processes involved in the task in hand.

 A focus on process, rather than outcome, leads to better performance.